Introduction

 Past experience

-- Vice President of Legal at Attentive Mobile, a late-stage AI and marketing-technology platform where he built and led legal and compliance teams responsible for data privacy & cybersecurity, compliance, product counseling, intellectual property, technology transactions, litigation, and public policy, among other responsibilities.
+- Vice President of Legal at Attentive Mobile, a late-stage AI and marketing-technology platform where he built and led legal and compliance teams responsible for data privacy and cybersecurity, compliance, product counseling, intellectual property, technology transactions, litigation, and public policy, among other responsibilities.

 - Prior to Attentive, Troy began his legal career at Nixon Peabody as the deputy leader of the Privacy & Cybersecurity practice group and leader of the TCPA & Consumer Privacy Team, where he litigated technology and privacy disputes and advised clients on regulatory compliance.